 Chemical cleaners can do a great job of opening up the porosity of the boards, making them absorb more stain and this can help the project last longer.
 They also help with the removal of the old stain and debris, allowing you clean with less pressure, reducing your risk of damage to the wood.
-There are also a lot of really safe, environmentally friendly products on the market like Defy Wood Cleaner ( www.defywoodstain.com ) that are safe to use and won’t harm plant life and vegetation.
-If these advantages mean something to you, then use a cleaner, if not, then don’t.
+There are also a lot of really safe, environmentally friendly products on the market like Defy Wood Cleaner that are safe to use and won’t harm plant life and vegetation.

-Chemical strippers are just plain nasty.
-The chemicals are harsh, they can burn your skin and damage your plants.
+Chemical strippers are more caustic than cleaners.
+Some of the chemicals can be harsh, and can burn your skin and damage your plants.
 Then why ever use them you ask.
 Sometimes there is simply no other choice.
-In cases where you need to remove solid color stains or layers of built up semi-transparent products, the only way to get them off might be with a stripper but, in an effort to avoid using a chemical stripper, I would always recommend at least trying to get them off with a cleaner first.
+In cases where you need to remove solid color stains, semi-solid stains, or layers of built up semi-transparent products, the only way to get them off might be with a stripper but, in an effort to avoid using a chemical stripper, I would always recommend at least trying to get them off with a cleaner first.
+To remove semi-transparent or even some semi-solid stains, try using DEFY Stain Stripper.
+It’s an effective wood stain remover that isn’t as caustic as something like a paint stripper.
+Be careful to cover all vegetation as overspray will kill any plants or grass.

 Sanding can often times due more harm than good, as it can close off, or crush, the wood fiber in the boards, thus reducing the board’s ability to absorb the stain.
 Sometimes though, it’s the only thing that will work.
 In areas of the deck under mats, under grills, shaded by soffits etc., you may simply have no choice but to sand and, if you do, try to use a course grit paper (80D).
 Using a fine grit paper will no doubt make the boards look great…you can get them as smooth as a piece of furniture…but that’s not what you want outside for staining.
 Remember, every step of the process has something to do with creating porosity in the wood so that it will absorb more stain.
 The more stain it absorbs, the longer the project will last.
 Sanding does not help with this.